 If you experienced any of these issues as a result of a misdiagnosis, it may be considered medical malpractice and you may be able to file a misdiagnosis lawsuit.

 Statistically, the most prevalent types of diagnostic errors in Pennsylvania involve:

-There is no time to wait—victims of medical malpractice must adhere to strict deadlines.
-Call us today for a free, no-obligation case review.
-Let the medical malpractice lawyers deal with the paperwork and hassles so you can concentrate on what's most important: Getting better.
+There is no time to wait.
+Call Edgar Snyder & Associates today at 412-394-1000 for a free, no-obligation case review.
+Let the medical malpractice lawyers deal with the paperwork and hassles so you can concentrate on what's most important: getting better.